Simply Catholic and Welcoming You

 Jesus then later gave the gift of ‘binding and loosing’ to all of his disciples together when they act on behalf of the church (Mt.
 18:17-19).
 Peter was not singled out as the sole recipient of that gift.

-Therefore, like the ancient church that met at the First Council of Jerusalem portrayed in the Book of Acts, at St. Brigit’s, other churches of Old Catholic origins and throughout the Old Catholic Apostolic Church we are a "conciliar church" (meaning led by a council/college of bishops rather than one man being indisputably 'in charge').
-This means that we may accept a doctrine that is promoted by the Bishop of Rome, the Patriarch of the West, so long as it is voted upon and promulgated ex cathedra (meaning with the full authority of office) from a council of bishops and endorsed by our Archbishop/Patriarch and the council of bishops of the Old Catholic Apostolic Church.
+Therefore, like the ancient church that met at the First Council of Jerusalem portrayed in the Book of Acts, at St. Brigit’s and other churches of Old Catholic origins we are a "conciliar church" (meaning led by a council/college of bishops rather than one man being indisputably 'in charge').
+This means that we may accept a doctrine that is promoted by the Bishop of Rome, the Patriarch of the West, so long as it is voted upon and promulgated ex cathedra (meaning with the full authority of office) from a council of bishops and endorsed by our Archbishop/Patriarch and our council of bishops.

 The Community Catholic Church of Canada was, formerly the Old Catholic Church of Canada until it was renamed in 2007 and is now provincially registered as a not for profit organisation.
 They are good people doing good work and seeing steady growth.